Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

-In addition to the 1,989 with MODY probability>0.95, there are an additional 712 people with missing family history who would reach the 95% threshold if they did have a family history of diabetes.
+In addition to the 1,989 with MODY probability >95%, there are an additional 712 people with missing family history who would reach the 95% threshold if they did have a family history of diabetes.

 &nbsp;